Minimizing movements for mean curvature flow of partitions: Introduction

 Mean curvature evolution of interfaces in the multiphase case in general involves motion of surface junctions in $\R^n,$ or triple and multiple points in the plane, an already nontrivial problem.
 We refer to the survey \cite{MNPS:2016} and references therein for recent results on curvature evolution of planar networks.

-Not much seems to be known in higher space dimensions; short time existence of the motion of subgraph-type partitions has been derived in \cite{Fr:20-2,Fr:2010} and well-posedness and short time existence of the motion by mean curvature of three surface clusters have been recently shown in \cite{DGK:14}.
+Not much seems to be known in higher space dimensions; short time existence of the motion of subgraph-type partitions has been derived in \cite{Fr:2010,Fr:20-2} and well-posedness and short time existence of the motion by mean curvature of three surface clusters have been recently shown in \cite{DGK:14}.

 Even in the two phase case, the classical flow describes the motion only up to the appearance of the first singularity.
 In order to continue the motion through singularities, several notions of generalized solutions have been suggested: Brakke varifold-solution \cite{Br:1978}, the viscosity solution (see \cite{Giga:06} and references therein), the Almgren-Taylor-Wang \cite{ATW93} and Luckhaus-Sturzenhecker \cite{LS:95} solutions, the minimal barrier solution (see \cite{Bell:2012} and references therein); we also refer to \cite{ESS:1992, Il:94} for other types of solutions.
 At the moment the lack of the comparison principle in the multiphase case results in a lot of difficulties to extend such notions as viscosity and barrier solutions, while besides Brakke solution, some other generalized solutions have been successfully extended to partitions.
-For example, the authors of \cite{LO:2016} have proved the existence of a distributional solution of mean curvature evolution of partitions on the torus using the time thresholding method introduced in \cite{MBO:1992}, see also \cite{MBO:1994,EO:2014}; furthermore the authors of \cite{KT:2016} showed that their solution is indeed a Brakke solution.
+For example, the authors of \cite{LO:2016} have proved the existence of a distributional solution of mean curvature evolution of partitions on the torus using the time thresholding method introduced in \cite{MBO:1992}, see also \cite{EO:2014,MBO:1994}; furthermore the authors of \cite{KT:2016} showed the existence of a Brakke flow.

-In \cite{DG:93} De Giorgi generalized the Almgren-Taylor-Wang and Luckhaus-Sturzenhecker approach to what he called the minimizing movements method.
+In \cite{DG:93} De Giorgi generalized the Almgren-Taylor-Wang and Luckhaus-Sturzen\-hecker approach to what he called the minimizing movements method.
 In the present paper, we prove the existence of a generalized minimizing movement solution in $\P_b(N+1),$ the collection of all partitions of $\R^n,$ $n\ge2,$ having $N+1 \ge2$ components, with the first $N$-components bounded.
 This is the multiphase generalization of the evolution of a compact boundary in the two-phase case ($N=1$), for which the generalized minimizing movement solution has been introduced and studied in \cite{ATW93,LS:95}.